kalisio/k-hubeau/README.md

 * the `stations` collection stores the data of the stations

 The project consists in 2 jobs:
-* the `stations` job scrapes the stations data one a day (at midnight)
+* the `stations` job scrapes the stations data according a specific cron expression.
+By default, every day at midnight.
-* the `observations` job scrapes the observations for each stations every hours
+* the `observations` job scrapes the observations according a specific cron expression.
+By default every 15 minutes.

 ## Configuration